srozemuller/rozemuller_blog/content/blog/2022-09-05-deploy-intune-settings-via-settings-catalog-automated/index.md

 For more information about Graph API methods, check this URL: https://docs.microsoft.com/en-us/graph/use-the-api#http-methods
 ### Authenticate to Graph API
-To deploy settings in Microsoft Endpoint Manager we need to authenticate.
+To deploy settings in Microsoft Intune we need to authenticate.
 I've configured an application registration in Azure AD and set the correct API permissions.
 To get the correct permissions for a specific action check the Graph API documentation.

 In this case, I create a device management configuration policy.
 The documentation tells me I need the following permissions: